l3uddz/traktarr/README.md

   - `watched_all` - Most watched of all time.

-`played` - Adds items that are most the played items by Trakt users (mutliple viewings included).
+`played` - Adds items that are most the played items by Trakt users (multiple viewings included).

   - `played` / `played_weekly` - Most played in the week.